OUR AID RECIPIENTS

-Daniel Holtzclaw was wrongfully convicted in 2015 of sexually assaulting 8 out of thirteen African-American complainants after investigators' tunnel vision and flawed DNA analysis led detectives to reverse-engineer a case against Daniel following a single allegation uncorroborated forensic evidence.
+Daniel Holtzclaw was wrongfully convicted in 2015 of sexually assaulting 8 out of 13 African-American complainants after investigators' tunnel vision and flawed DNA analysis led detectives to reverse-engineer a case against Daniel following a single allegation uncorroborated by forensic evidence.

 Tim Wright Jr.

-UNCUFF THE INNOCENT would like to announce our support for Tim Wright Jr., who was wrongfully convicted of murder on October 4, 2008, in Amherst, Virginia, after a biased investigation in which the Amherst police built their case against Tim to focus attention away from another young man, an Amherst County Sheriff's Deputy's son, who made wild unsupported allegations against Tim but should have been the main suspect after placing himself at the scene of the crime.
+UNCUFF THE INNOCENT is helping investigate the case of Tim Wright Jr., who was wrongfully convicted of murder on October 4, 2008, in Amherst, Virginia.
+Tim was convicted after a biased investigation in which the Amherst police built their case against him to focus attention away from another young man, an Amherst County Sheriff's Deputy's son.
+The Deputy's son made wild, unsupported allegations against Tim and should have been the main suspect after placing himself at the scene of the crime.